ND91/ndlib/README.txt

 This package contains a set of handy functions which in my opinion are useful functions for quickly assessing methylation data obtained from the Illumina BeadChip Infinium arrays.
+Use at your own risk!